GetSetAbhi/High-Level-System-Design/whatsapp/README.md

 (A) Partition Key : `conversation_id`

 All messages for the same conversation go into the same partition.
 A partition is stored on one node (or replicas) based on hashing.
 Queries must specify conversation_id to retrieve messages.
 So every chat (1:1 or group) is a separate partition.

 (B) Clustering Key : `message_ts`

 Within the partition, all rows (messages) are sorted by message_ts.

 This allows fast:
 	“load latest N messages”
 	“scroll up for older messages”
 	“read messages in correct order”

-🔄 3.
-Meaning of:

-`WITH CLUSTERING ORDER BY (message_ts DESC)`
+**Meaning of:**  `WITH CLUSTERING ORDER BY (message_ts DESC)`

 This tells Cassandra: